 Your business X EasyOrder

 All the examples used in this blog post are unique in their concepts, but there is one thing in common: they opted for the EasyOrder solution.
-They customised it to achieve a competitive edge in restaurant technology and provide access to a seamless online ordering experience to their guests.
+In addition, they customized it to achieve a competitive edge in restaurant technology and provide their guest's access to a seamless online ordering experience.

-Some have a tailored loyalty system, some offer one-of-a-kind discounts, and all of them harness our software technology to improve their services, revenue and the experience of their guests.
+Some have a tailored loyalty system, some offer one-of-a-kind discounts, and all of them harness our software technology to improve their services, revenue, and guests' experience.

 How can you classify dining?